TomHodson/tomhodson.github.com/_posts/2024-05-29-sensor-community-emfcamp-workshop.md

 </figcaption>
 </figure> -->

+### Recap

+So at this point you (and/or I) have:

+- Physically assembled the sensor
+- Flashed the firmware onto the esp8266<sup>*</sup>
+- Written down your **ChipId** for later
+- Logged onto the **airRohr-{Your ChipID}** hotspot and configured the sensor
+- Registered your sensor with the Sensor.Community project.

+<sup>*</sup> If you're in a workshop I likely did this step for you.

+If you have gotten stuck with any of these steps head to the troubleshooting section for some suggestions.

 ## After the workshop

 Find a proper location for the sensor.
 This could be your home but you can also get creative and ask local schools or the like if they would like a sensor installed.